jar-jar-binks-comits/jar-jar-binks-comits/README.md

 **🥾 OFF HOURS**

-When I'm not training something (brains or models), I'm reading, scuba diving, hiking, or disappearing somewhere I shouldn't — with boots on and a questionable judgment.
+When I'm not training something (brains or models), I'm reading, scuba diving, cooking, or disappearing somewhere I shouldn't — with boots on and a questionable judgment.

 </td>
 </tr>